Pelvic Floor Rehabilitation – New York

 The pelvic floor is a group of muscles that sits at the base of the pelvis, running from the tailbone to the pubic bone.
 These muscles play many roles in the body, including supporting the spine, controlling the bladder and bowel, organ support, and sexual function.
 Due to their many functions, issues can arise that cause dysfunction across multiple systems of the body.
 These include the urinary, gastrointestinal, reproductive, and orthopedic systems.

-Pelvic Floor Prolapse & Issues
+Pelvic Floor Pain & Issues

 Pelvic floor muscles are similar to regular muscles—they can cause pain and discomfort.
 However, the pain often presents a bit differently and can be experienced as vaginal, rectal, clitoral, testicular, or penile pain.
 We treat all of these symptoms with the goal of restoring patients back to their pain-free levels.

-Pelvic Floor Rehabilitation Techniques
+New York Pelvic Floor Rehabilitation

 At Solstice Physiotherapy, we take a holistic approach to healing.
 During our assessment, we will determine the cause of your symptoms and formulate an individualized plan of care to help you achieve your goals.
-Kara and Erica want all patients actively involved in their healing, so we will spend ample time with you to explain our findings and what your treatment will look like.
+Our licensed therapists want all patients actively involved in their healing, so we will spend ample time with you to explain our findings and what your treatment will look like.
 Our goal is to work together to help each patient feel better.
 If you have any questions at all, please call to schedule a free fifteen-minute phone consultation.
 We are happy to answer any inquiries you may have about pelvic floor rehab as well as your specific diagnosis.

-Our Licenced Physical Therapists
+Our Licensed Physical Therapists

 All of our therapists are licensed physical therapists in New York State.
 We have received additional certifications, which include either the WCS or the PRPC.
 The WCS is a women’s health physical therapy certification from the American Physical Therapy Association, which is achieved after 2000 hours of work in pelvic health/women’s health physical therapy, completion of a patient case study, as well as passing specialty examination.
 The PRPC is the pelvic rehabilitation practitioner certification from Herman and Wallace Institute of Pelvic Health, which is achieved after taking 4 levels of pelvic floor training, followed by passing a specialty examination.
 All of our therapists take continuing education classes, as well as engage in mentoring and teaching.